its-av/Optimal_Path_Finder/README.md

 >>"Enter 2 for Dijkestra on grids"
 >>"Enter -1 to exit"

+Note:-

+>>Make sure you put the input files "nodes.txt" and "edges.txt" in the same folder as the "main.py:"
-Note:- Node IDs will start from 0 and will increment 1 by one i.e 0,1,2,3... in the "nodes.txt"
+>>Node IDs will start from 0 and will increment 1 by one i.e 0,1,2,3... in the "nodes.txt"